 The commandments which would have caused enmity (hatred or division) between Jew and Gentile would be those concerning national exclusivity.
 Circumcision was certainly one such.
 It maintained a separation between the circumcised and the uncircumcised.
 Yes.
 The LORD had commanded that separation.
-It served to keep Israel separated from the idolatrous Canaanite nations.
+It served to keep Israel separated from the idolatrous Canaanite nations until the precious prophesy could be fulfilled.
 But the Jews had carried it much further, forbidding even sharing a meal with anyone not circumcised.
 They looked down their noses at anyone “outside” their exclusive club, calling them “unclean.”
 They believed that all “Jews” would automatically go to “Abraham’s bosom” and everyone else would be excluded from the good afterlife.
 Such teaching would not exactly endear you to others.

 The “commandments contained in ordinances”

 which were “abolished in his flesh,”

 are those which commanded the separation of Jews from Gentiles.

 Did Paul want Jews to throw away the dietary laws, so they could eat with the Gentiles?
 No!
 The Jerusalem Council, in their letter, told the new converts to adjust their behaviors.
 “Abstain from food polluted by idols, from sexual immorality (as defined by the Torah), from the meat of strangled animals and from blood” (Act 15:20 NIV).
 These were the minimum necessary accommodations, so that believing Gentiles could begin to worship with believing Jews.
 For other things, the letter said, “Moses is read every week.”
 They would learn more.

 NOTE: To “abolish” any commandment given by God, is to “change” the law.
 We discuss this “change” in our study “A Change of the Law.”

 THE LETTER TO THE PHILIPPIANS